reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 ReLU and addition are element-wise operations. **Element-wise operation** is applied to each element in a tensor independently, meaning that it can do a high-degree of parallel implementation.

 ### Broadcasting
 If there is an operation that needs two tensors with the same shape, but if the size of operands are different, broadcasting would be adjust the smaller tensor.
+It is very inefficient thing that a new tensor is made.
+Fortunately, broadcasting is a virtual operation, not making any new tensor.

+How broadcasting works:

+1. A broadcasting axis is added to smaller tensor, to fit *ndim* of bigger tensor.
+2. Repeat (1) to fit the size of smaller tensor to the size of bigger one.

+#### Example
+Let X's shape == (32, 10), t's shape == (10,).

+1. Add the first axis to t so that its shape becomes (1, 10).
+2. Repeat t 32 times, then tensor T becomes shape == (32, 10).
+3. Now we can do a tensor addition between X and T.

 ##